ToAotao/SearchTemplateDemo/README.md

 <.> Provide the id of the search template
 <.> The parameters are passed in a `Map<String,Object>`
 <.> Do the search in the same way as with the other query types.

+To use credential edit the elastic search config client under service module
 ====
 ```
 ## API: